Venezuela /

 The Yanomami have vast botanical knowledge.
 They use about 500 plants to eat, make medicine, build houses and other artifacts.

-¿Do you want to meet the Yanomami?
+¿Do you want to meet the Yanomami tribe of the Amazonia (Venezuela)?

 As for the spiritual world, it is a fundamental part of the life of the Yanomami.
 Every creature, stone, tree, and mountain has a spirit.
 Sometimes these are malignant and attack the Yanomami causing illness.
 Shamans are able to control these spirits called 'xapiripë'.
 By inhaling 'yakoana' (a hallucinogenic powder) they enter a visionary state, in which they meet the spirits.